PacktPublishing/-Designing-Hexagonal-Architecture-with-Java---Second-Edition/Chapter17/README.md

 # Chapter 17 - Good Designing Practices for your Hexagonal Application
 Following are the instructions to test the code samples.

+Make sure you have Docker running before executing the following commands.

 You need to run these commands from within the chapter 17 directory:

 **To generate an Uber Jar and start the application**